 The United Church in our village was so kind to rent us their fellowship hall to hold our services.

-Plans progressed very quickly, and Rev. Michael Trail was installed as Pastor September 14, 2002.
+Rev. Michael Trail was installed as Pastor September 14, 2002.
 The group experienced a lot of interest and had some wonderful services in that hall.

 Our small group continued to work over the next month with any help we could get, to finish the upstairs in time to hold our first service in our new sanctuary, December 23, 2002.